metrixorg/MetrixSDK-AndroidSample/README.en.md

 <h3 id=google_play_referrer_api>Google Play Referrer API </h3>

-In order to support this in your app, please make sure have following line added to your  `build.gradle`  file:
+In order to support this in your app, please make sure you have the following line added to your  `build.gradle`  file:

 ```
 implementation 'com.android.installreferrer:installreferrer:1.0'

 ```

 Also, make sure that you have paid attention to the Proguard chapter and that you have added all the rules mentioned in it, especially the one needed for this feature:

 ```
 -keep public class com.android.installreferrer.** { *; }